koverton/sempv2-js/README.md

 # sempv2-js

-This is a Javascript SEMPv2 client for the Solace messaging management API.
+This is a Javascript SEMPv2 client for the Solace messaging management API that can be run under Node.js to manage Solace message routers.
 SEMPv2 is a Swagger API allows you to connect to any Solace message-router (version 7.2 or greater) and do standard CRUD operations on Solace entities
 including: